 Confidence / return to activity:

 We can’t downplay the psychological effects of strapping.
-Studies have shown that taping can increase confidence and give reassurance to athletes.
+Studies have shown that taping can increase confidence, and give re-assurance to athletes.
 Some research even states that the placebo effect of taping can increase performance!
-Although this can be beneficial in the short term, there is always a goal to have the individual return to activity without the need, reliance, or dependence on strapping.
+Although this can be beneficial in the short term, there is always a goal to have the individual return to activity without the need, reliance or dependence on strapping.

-Should you use sports taping?
+Should YOU use sports taping?

 Unfortunately, there is not always a definitive answer to this question and individual factors need to be accounted for.
-When rehabbing an injury, in an ideal world we would take time for the damaged tissue to heal whilst progressively loading the injured body part sufficiently.
-This method would equate to your body being as strong if not stronger than your pre-injury state, therefore not needing any taping when returning to activity.
-With different pressures and expectations, this is rarely the case.
-Your return to sport date should be determined by the stage of your rehab and injury.
+When rehabbing an injury, in an ideal world we would take time for the damaged tissue to heal.
+During this time, we would progressively load the injured body part sufficiently.
+This method would equate to your body being as strong if not stronger than your pre injury state.
+This would result in your body not needing any taping when returning to activity.
+With different pressures and expectations this is rarely the case.
+Your return to sport date, should be determined by the stage of your rehab and injury.
 Often regrettably, your return to sport date is however determined by a future competition match or time, regardless of where your injury sits in the journey that is injury rehabilitation.

 For more questions on this topic or whether you would benefit from taping, contact your physiotherapist.